The Brave browser launches ads that reward users for viewing – TechCrunch

 The ads are also supposed to protect user privacy.
 There is a degree of targeting, but Eich said all the data and “decision-making” happens on the device, so Brave and the advertiser never get access to it.
 (Brave does aggregate anonymized, high-level data so that advertisers can see who viewed their campaigns.)

 The ads appear in the browser and don’t replace a previously blocked ad.
-Brave says the ads are coming from partners like Vice, Home Chef, ConsenSys, Ternio BlockCard, MyCrypto, eToro and Vimeo.
+Brave says the ads are coming from partners like Vice, Home Chef, ConsenSys, Ternio BlockCard, MyCrypto and eToro.

 The company also has plans to work with publishers who want to run ads when their site is viewed on the browser, with the revenue then split between Brave, the publisher and the user.